-- N. PREPAID ITEMS: Payments made to vendors for services that benefit periods beyond December 31, 2015, are recorded as prepaid items. - O. CAPITAL ASSETS: Capital assets, which include property, plant, equipment, and infrastructure assets (e.g. roads, bridges, water and sewerage distribution systems and similar items) are reported in the applicable governmental activities and discretely presented component units columns in the government-wide financial statements.
-Additions, improvements, and other capital outlays that significantly extend the useful life of an asset are capitalized in the governmental activities columns of the government-wide financial statements to the extent the County's capitalization threshold of \$5,000 and the Recreation Board's capitalized in the component units columns of the government-wide financial statements of the government-wide financial statement of the statement wide financial statements of the source of \$2,500 is met.
+- N. PREPAID ITEMS: Payments made to vendors for services that benefit periods beyond December 31, 2016, are recorded as prepaid items. - O. CAPITAL ASSETS: Capital assets, which include property, plant, equipment, and infrastructure assets (e.g. roads, bridges, water and sewerage distribution systems and similar items) are reported in the applicable governmental activities and discretely presented component units columns in the government-wide financial statements.
+Additions, improvements, and other capital outlays that significantly extend the useful life of an asset are capitalized in the governmental activities columns of the government-wide financial statements to the extent the County's capitalization threshold of \$5,000 and the Recreation Board's capitalization threshold of \$2,500 is met.
 Likewise, such items are capitalized in the component units columns of the government-wide financial statements to the extent the Board of Health's capitalization threshold of \$1,000 is met.